AdaGold/betsy/README.md

 As a signed-in user, I **can**:

-- Do everything a guest user can do except for sign up and sign in.
+- Do everything a guest user can do except for sign up and sign in
 - Sign out
 - Create new categories (categories are shared between all merchants)
 - Create a new product providing: